initysl/rehearse/README.md

 ## Co-Contributor
 Claude - Codex

-Made with ❤️ for humans and alies :)
+Made with ❤️ for humans and aliens:)